powercord-org/documentation/2-plugin-api/5-settings.md

 A color field, which will always return a color in the `rgb(a)` form.
 You can add `alpha: true` to the setting entry object to get a picker that allows for setting the opacity.

+#### Arrays
+All types but `boolean` can be declined to arrays simply by adding `[]` to the type (e.g.: `string[]`).
+You can specify a max length by specifying an integer in the brackets (e.g.: `string[3]`).

+[Validation rules](#data-validation) will be ran for each entry individually by default.
+You can request the entire array by setting the `validateBulk` property on the setting entry object to true.

+#### Categories
+The type `category` is a specific type of field that allows you to have a collapsible category in your settings UI, which can help de-clutter your page and make the settings less scary for users.

+For this type, the `default` key is unused.
+You must specify an `entries` properties, that just behaves the same as the root `entries` property of `registerSettings`.

 ### Data validation
 While the built-in types bring some degree of validation, you sometimes want to also have a more specific validation.
 For this purpose, you can specify an array or rules in `validationRules` that Powercord will use to validate user input.